frdayeen/Algorithmic-Trading-Model/README.md

-# Algorithmic-Trading-Model
+# Unsupervised Algorithmic Trading Model
-This demo project delves into the creation and implementation of a sophisticated machine learning model tailored specifically for algorithmic trading, leveraging vast amounts of historical and real-time data from the S&amp;P 500 stocks.
+This demo project delves into the implementation of an unsupervised machine learning model for algorithmic trading, using data from the S&amp;P 500 stocks.